Frequently Asked Questions

 Will my phone work there?

-There is no simple answer to this question, some will, some won’t.
+Please download What’sApp to keep in touch while in Costa Rica.
+You will be able to call anywhere in the world where there is internet for free.
+Usually What’sApp is sufficient but your phone carrier may have an international plan or you can buy a sim card if you have an unlocked phone.
 If they are compatible you can buy an inexpensive sim card at the airport and pop it into your phone and have a working phone for your vacation.
 Many AT&T and T-Mobile phones will, Sprint and Verizon phones may not change sim cards.
 We also recommend checking with your carrier to see what they have to offer.

 Do I need local currency?